 You have no items in your cart.

-On Thursday, February 6th, at 7pm at the Emerson Center, The Bozeman Doc Series presents the Montana premiere of the award-winning new documentary Midnight Family.
+On Thursday, February 6th, 2020, at 7pm at the Emerson Center, The Bozeman Doc Series presented the Montana premiere of the award-winning new documentary Midnight Family.

 In Mexico City, the government operates fewer than 45 emergency ambulances for a population of 9 million.
 This has spawned an underground industry of for-profit ambulances often run by people with little or no training or certification.
 An exception in this ethically fraught, cutthroat industry, the Ochoa family struggles to keep their financial needs from jeopardizing the people in their care.
 When a crackdown by corrupt police pushes the family into greater hardship, they face increasing moral dilemmas even as they continue providing essential emergency medical services.